rebootl/kivitendo-docker-devel/README.md

     $ cd kivi/
     $ git clone https://github.com/kivitendo/kivitendo-erp.git
-    $ cd kivitendo-erp/
-    $ mkdir webdav

-The entrypoint script chowns the user to www-data and sets the group to rw on first container startup.
+The entrypoint script creates the webdav directory.
+Additionally it chowns the user to www-data and sets the group to rw on first container startup.

 ## docker-compose